m50d/m50d.github.com/_posts/2014-12-08-object-oriented-essentialism.md

 > Teacher: What's this "is"?
 There are prism typeclass instances for them, what more do you want?

-> Student: Is a loaf of bread a monoid?

 But like the mathematicians who pour scorn on the notion of infinitesimals, many functional programmers miss that with object-oriented programming methods, the essentialist fallacy can be made rigorous, even *true*.

 What's a `Bat`, in an OO program?
 If we declare it `extends Bird`, then it *is* a `Bird`.
 In the functional world there could be functions that work with `Bat`s just about anywhere - but in the OO world they're all on the `Bat` itself, as *methods*.
 Then knowing what the `Bat` *is* - its very essence - gives us an enormous amount of power and control; we know it must implement `fly()` and the rest of the `Bird` interface, because, in a fully rigorous sense, *it really is a `Bird`*.